TwilioDevEd/call-tracking-laravel/readme.md

    install` in the repo's root
 1. Run `php artisan key:generate` to generate an `APP_KEY` that Laravel will use for token and cookies.
-1. If you're on OS X you might need to install the PDO drivers for so Eloquent can connect to your database.
+1. If you're on OS X you might need to install the PDO drivers so Eloquent can connect to your database.
 If you're running PHP 5.6 something like `brew install php56-pdo-pgsql` should do it.
 1. Run the database migrations using `php artisan migrate`.
 If the